rohitrana282/tictactoe/README.md

-#To checkout the game click on the following link :
+To checkout the game click on the link : https://rohitrana-tictactoe-game.surge.sh/
-https://rohitrana-tictactoe-game.surge.sh/